Skip to contents

 convergence

-A boolean indicating whether the optimization algorithm converged successfully.
+Logical.
+Whether the algorithm converged successfully.

 iterations